 On August 5, 2020, we established a Drug Discovery Center under a sponsored research agreement with the University of the Sciences in Philadelphia, Pennsylvania (which merged into Saint Joseph's University in 2022), or USciences, to focus on developing optimized psychedelic and related compounds targeting the 5-HT{2A} receptor, which is believed to mediate the potential therapeutic effects of psychedelics.
 Pursuant to the agreement, USciences is performing research services on our behalf, and has granted us an exclusive, royalty bearing, worldwide license, including rights to sublicense, all jointly held intellectual property for any and all purposes, and a non-exclusive, fully paid-up, worldwide license to any pre-existing intellectual property utilized over the course of performing the services.
-Under the agreement, we will pay a one-time research service fee of an estimated \$0.5 million and tiered payments upon completion of certain milestones by USciences up to an aggregate of \$0.9 million per licensed product covered by a valid claim of a patent included in the intellectual property rights licensed to us under the agreement, subject to certain reductions.
+Under the agreement, we will pay a one-time research service fee of an estimated \$0.5 million and tiered payments upon completion of certain milestones by USciences up to an aggregate of \$0.9 million per licensed product covered by a valid claim of a patent included in the intellectual property rights licensed to us under the agreement, as well as a low single-digit royalty percentage on annual net sales of licensed products covered by a valid claim of a patent included in the intellectual property rights licensed to us under the agreement, subject to certain reductions.
 In addition, USciences is entitled to a low double-digit percentage of sublicense revenue for agreements entered into prior to a Phase 2 trial, and a mid-single-digit percentage of sublicense revenue for agreements entered into after the start of a Phase 2 trial.
 Unless earlier terminated, the agreement terminates upon the expiration or revocation of the last valid claim of any patent included in the joint intellectual property.
 We and USciences can terminate the agreement in the event of a material breach by the other party and failure to cure such breach within a certain period of time.
-Additionally, we and USciences can terminate the research service in the event of a material safety or regulatory issue with respect to the research within a certain period of time.
-Additionally, we and USciences can terminate the research service an terminate the resear project to develop new product candidates.
-The substances covered in the IP portfolio include a variety of psychedelic and empathogenic compounds, some of which are prodrugs, or pharmacologically inactive compounds which are metabolized inside the body to produce an active drug.
-The new substances include novel derivatives of known compounds, increasing the confidence in therapeutic effects and safety profile while offering optimized characteristics.
+Additionally, we and USciences can terminate the research service in the event of a material safety or regulatory issue with respect to the research service.
+We may also terminate the research service at will upon sixty (60) days prior written notice to USciences.
+USciences can terminate the research service if such services would materially and negatively interfere with its operations or upon the continuation of a force majeure event.
+There are no current licensed patents or patent applications under the sponsored research agreement.